IHE/ITI.Topologies/topologies.md

 - Network participants might choose to configure the endpoints to access their network gateways rather than pull those endpoints from the directory

 ## 4.4 Examples
-In this section we will take the example topologies from above and show how they would be represented in an mCSD directory
+In this section, we will take the example topologies from above and show how they would be represented in an mCSD directory.

 ### 4.4.1 Single Organization Community